nikunj-Swarnkar/IconDekh-india/README.md

 ## 🙏 Acknowledgments

-- Inspired by the original React/TypeScript IconDeck-India web application
 - Built for the "Local Heroes" themed competition
 - Thanks to all the unsung heroes who inspire us every day

 ---

-Made with ❤️ for celebrating local community heroes
+Made with ❤️ for celebrating IconDekh-india